with

 to achieve a totally transparent lay-up.

-Strategies to Make and Keep Epoxy Thin
+Strategies to Make and Keep Epoxy Thin for a Transparent Lay-up

 Heat

-Slow Hardener To counter the quick set-up nature of epoxy when exposed to heat you must use a slow hardener which is designed to slow the epoxy set-up in higher temperatures.
+Slow Hardener -To counter the quick set-up nature of epoxy when exposed to heat you must use a slow hardener which is designed to slow the epoxy set-up in higher temperatures.

-Flat Tray After the resin is mixed it should be immediately poured into a flat tray.
+Flat Tray - After the resin is mixed it should be immediately poured into a flat tray.
 Spreading the resin out into a thin layer will retard the set-up process, keeping the resin as thin in consistency as possible.

-Roller The flat tray and roller work together to keep resin thin and spread a thin even coating of resin on the wood or fiberglass for the best penetration and wet-out.
+Roller - The flat tray and roller work together to keep resin thin and spread a thin even coating of resin on the wood or fiberglass for the best penetration and wet-out.

-Thin Resin The bottom line is that if your resin is not as thin as possible, you will not wet-out the fiberglass to a transparent level.
-Manufacturers will tell you you can work down to X degrees but that doesn't mean you'll have a transparent lay-up.
-They're in the business of selling resin so they are going to tell you what you want to hear.
+Thin Resin - The bottom line is that if your resin is not as thin as possible, you will not wet-out the fiberglass to a transparent level.
+Manufacturers will tell you, you can work down to X degrees but that doesn't mean you'll have a transparent lay-up.
+They're in the business of selling resin, so they are going to tell you what you want to hear.
 I've learned epoxy loves heat.
 Give it a nice very warm place and it will wet-out glass, dissipate bubbles and saturate wood very nicely.

 Methods of resin application:

-Spreading a pool of resin is quick on a flat surface.
+Squeegee - Spreading a pool of resin is quick on a flat surface.
 This is great for small surfaces like bulkhead panels.

 On curved surfaces you must chase runs or let them fall.
 This makes controlling the resin application dependent on slope and gravity.
 On vertical surfaces application of resin is very difficult at best.
 Gravity is in control, not you.